 This tip is very much open to interpretation, and knowing what is appropriate for the class or arena in which you are speaking.
-I once brought coloring pages and crayons for a class I was presenting in and the only reason I was able to get away with it was because it was a child psychology class and I was talking about child development.
+I once brought coloring pages and crayons for a class I was presenting in, and the only reason I was able to get away with it was that it was a child psychology class, and I was talking about child development.
 Kids like to color, so it kind of fit in with my presentation.
 Bringing crayons to a presentation about the Cold War, however, wouldn't be appropriate.
 So you have to know your audience (and your professor) to know what sort of handouts or activities you can get away with.

-Dealing with Nervous Energy
+5. Dealing With Nervous Energy

 If you do have a nervous tick, don't feel embarrassed, it is completely normal to have your anxiety manifest in a physical way.
 The best thing to do is to breathe and redirect that energy into useful motion.
-If you're like me and suffer from shaky hands during a speech it is perfectly acceptable to make use of a podium in front of you (if there is one), just lightly hold onto its sides while addressing your audience.
-Remember to let go once in awhile to adjust your notes, or direct attention to one of your examples, and make sure that you're not "white knuckling" it and no one will even think to look at your hands.
+If you're like me and suffer from shaky hands during a speech, it is perfectly acceptable to make use of a podium in front of you (if there is one), just lightly hold onto its sides while addressing your audience.
+Remember to let go once in a while to adjust your notes or direct attention to one of your examples, and make sure that you're not "white-knuckling" it and no one will even think to look at your hands.

 A great use of hands during a presentation is to write short notes on your cards as you speak.
 This is something that I have seen John Stewart do on The Daily Show.
-I don't know if he does this because he is nervous, or if they are genuine notes, but for you the notes you scribble could be as simple as encouraging words like, "you've got this," or "great job" to not only busy your hands, but to give yourself a little pep talk while you're presenting.
+I don't know if he does this because he is nervous, or if they are genuine notes, but for you, the notes you scribble could be as simple as encouraging words like, "you've got this," or "great job" to not only busy your hands, but to give yourself a little pep talk while you're presenting.

 The best way to ensure that you don't stay in one place the whole time, but that you also don't pace, is to arrange your presentation materials in different locations rather than all directly in front of you, or under the table.
 For example, put your note cards on the podium, but place the handouts you will give the class on a table a short distance away.
-If a point you want to make can be illustrated on a whiteboard, use a section of the board that isn't immediately near you, but is still visible to the audience.
+If a point you want to make can be illustrated on a whiteboard, use a section of the board that isn't immediately near you but is still visible to the audience.

-It's Only for a Moment
+Remember—It's Only for a Moment

 Believe it or not, it will be over before you know it.
 Another thing I like to do before I have to speak is that I think about the relief I will feel when it's over.
-It's not uncommon for me to be doing something the night before a speech and think to myself, "at this time tomorrow it will be over."
-Oddly enough just that sentence alone helps me.
-Because giving a presentation or speaking to a group is only for a short moment in your life.
+It's not uncommon for me to be doing something the night before a speech and think to myself, "At this time tomorrow, it will be over."
+Oddly enough, just that sentence alone helps me because giving a presentation or speaking to a group is only for a short moment in your life.